mattdailis/learning-typescript/README.md

 Testing will be done using jest and the react-test-renderer.
 The default code-generating scripts use [snapshot testing](https://jestjs.io/docs/en/snapshot-testing)

 # TODO How to use Typescript in all of this

+TODO linter should be stricter about the use of the any type